Citation, DOI, disclosures and article data

 Features of heart disease or pre-existing lung disease may also be present.

 Treatment and prognosis

-Cessation of amiodarone and treatment with steroids arrests and often results in resolution of imaging findings over time 3.
+Cessation of amiodarone and four to twelve months treatment with corticosteroids can arrest progress and often results in resolution of imaging findings over time 3.
 Overall mortality from amiodarone lung is <10% 6.

 Imaging differential considerations include:

 - 1. Kuhlman JE, Teigen C, Ren H et-al. Amiodarone pulmonary toxicity: CT findings in symptomatic patients.
 Radiology.
 1990;177 (1): 121-5.
 Radiology (abstract) - Pubmed citation

 - 2. Gefter WB, Epstein DM, Pietra GG et-al. Lung disease caused by amiodarone, a new antiarrythmic agent.
 Radiology.
 1983;147 (2): 339-44.
 Radiology (abstract) - Pubmed citation

 - 3. Marchiori E, Souza AS, Franquet T et-al. Diffuse high-attenuation pulmonary abnormalities: a pattern-oriented diagnostic approach on high-resolution CT.
 AJR Am J Roentgenol.
 2005;184 (1): 273-82.
 AJR Am J Roentgenol (full text) - Pubmed citation

 - 4. Rossi SE, Erasmus JJ, Mcadams HP et-al. Pulmonary drug toxicity: radiologic and pathologic manifestations.
 Radiographics.
 20 (5): 1245-59.
 Radiographics (full text) - Pubmed citation